+ Babir Habib, Chief Executive Officer

 + Monica Lakhaney, Collaborative Teacher

-Monica is starting her second year at TCS in the 3's class.
-She has a B.S. from Syracuse University and an M.A. in Early Childhood General and Special Education from Teachers College.
+Monica is starting her third year at TCS in the 3s classroom.
+She has a B.S. from Syracuse University and an M.A. in Early Childhood Education/Special Education from Teachers College.
 She has previously taught in a 2’s and 3’s classroom in a variety of progressive schools, as well as in a Kindergarten classroom.

 + Rose Mendoza, Collaborative Teacher

-Rose Mendoza began at TCS in December 2015 as a substitute and floating teacher and most recently a 2s collaborative teacher.
+Rose Mendoza is beginning her fourth year at TCS.
+She arrived as a floating and substitute teacher before becoming a 2s collaborative teacher.
 Since moving to New York from her hometown of Chicago, she has worked extensively with children with cognitive disabilities as well as social and emotional development in the school system through multiple non-profit agencies.
 Rose is currently pursuing her degree in Early Education with a focus in Special Education and ENL.

 + Brianna Moretti, Collaborative Teacher

-Brianna is starting her first year at TCS in the 2s classroom.
+Brianna Moretti is starting her second year as a collaborative teacher at TCS.
 She has four years teaching experience in a variety of preschools and after school programs.
-Brianna grew up on the Jersey Shore and recently moved to New York.
 She attended Saint Joseph's University in Philadelphia where she received her Bachelor's Degree in Fine Arts and Education.

 + Sarah Nolan, Collaborative Teacher